-Presenting family-friendly, amusement-park fun at its I-Drive and Kissimmee locations, Fun Spot America offers a-la-carte pricing via the pay-as-you-go Fun E-Card.
-What’s more, most attractions at both locations are $5 to $10 each, and admission is always free.
+- Fun Spot America: Presenting family-friendly, amusement-park fun at its I-Drive and Kissimmee locations, Fun Spot America offers a-la-carte pricing via the pay-as-you-go Fun E-Card.
+What’s more, many attractions at both locations are $5 to $10 each, and admission is always free.

-This beautiful 50-acre botanical oasis is located just minutes from Downtown Orlando.
+- Harry P. Leu Gardens: This beautiful 50-acre botanical oasis is located just minutes from downtown Orlando.
 Each garden is designed specifically to further our mission: inspire visitors to appreciate and understand plants.
 Admission is $15 for adults, $10 for children (ages 4-17) and active/retired military personnel and free for children ages 3 and under.

-In the heart of downtown Orlando, swan boats at Lake Eola Park are $15 per boat for 30 minutes of pure pedal-powered fun.
+- Lake Eola Park Swan Boat Rentals: In the heart of downtown Orlando, swan boats at Lake Eola Park are $15 per boat, for up to five guests, for 30 minutes of pure pedal-powered fun.
 Guests can view the park, surrounding cityscape and the iconic Lake Eola fountain up close Friday through Sunday.

-With hourly, daily and weekly road bike rentals, visitors can explore the 24-mile West Orange Trail.
+- West Orange Trail Bikes and Blades Co.: With hourly, daily and weekly road bike rentals, visitors can explore the 24-mile West Orange Trail.
 Guided tours along the West Orange Trail and Central Florida’s historical towns are also available.
-Rentals start at $9 per hour and $35 per day.
+Rentals start at $9 per hour.

 $20 OR LESS PER PERSON

-See more than 500 animals, including rare and endangered species, as well as 23 acres of lush natural beauty.
-When purchased online, admission is $19.50 for adults, $15.95 for seniors, $13.75 for children ages 3-12 and free for kids under 3.
+- Central Florida Zoo & Botanical Gardens: See more than 500 animals, including rare and endangered species, as well as 23 acres of lush natural beauty.
+When purchased online, admission starts at $19.95 for adults, $15.95 for seniors, $13.95 for children ages 3-12 and free for kids under 3.

-In addition to numerous affordably priced games — most of which will cost less than $5 — this indoor attraction also has a mirror maze, escape room, X-D motion theater and virtual-reality experience, all priced between $12 to $20.
+- In the Game ICON Park: In addition to numerous affordably priced games — most of which will cost less than $5 — this indoor attraction also has a mirror maze, escape room, X-D motion theater and virtual-reality experience, all priced starting at $12.

-At Kings Dining & Entertainment on I-Drive, guests can bowl, eat and lounge in a comfortable, fun environment that also features billiards tables, foosball, an outdoor bocce court and other entertainment options.
-Standard bowling rates, which are per person per game, start at $16.
+- Kings Dining & Entertainment: At Kings Dining & Entertainment on I-Drive, guests can bowl, eat and lounge in a comfortable, fun environment that also features billiards tables, foosball, an outdoor bocce court and other entertainment options.
+Standard bowling rates, which are per person per game, start at $19.